japalbornoz/VLAN-Segmentation-Hardened-Foundation-/README.md

   - Trunk hardening prevents unintended VLAN propagation.
   - STP should never be globally disabled in production environments.
   - Structured validation commands are essential for troubleshooting.
+  - This project served as the foundation for Project 02, where inter-VLAN routing was moved from Router-on-a-Stick to multilayer switching with gateway and path redundancy.

 ---